snowdriftcoop/snowdrift/GUIDE.md

 The rest of the [README] instructions should work (although we're not sure about the use of Stack reliably on Windows yet).

+*Note:* SnowdriftEmailDaemon won't build on Windows, so `stack test` will fail.
+Building, running, and working on the site still works otherwise.

 ### Virtual Machine options / Vagrant

 Anyone could use a Virtual Machine to run a system known to work and then